argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/deepspeed.md

 # DeepSpeed
 The base `conda` environment on Polaris comes with Microsoft's [DeepSpeed](https://github.com/microsoft/DeepSpeed) pre-installed.
 Instructions for using / cloning the base environment can be found [here](../python.md).

+A batch submission script for the following example is available [here](https://github.com/argonne-lcf/GettingStarted/tree/master/DataScience/DeepSpeed).

 We describe below the steps needed to get started with DeepSpeed on Polaris.

 We focus on the `cifar` example provided in the [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples) repository, though this approach should be generally applicable for running any model with DeepSpeed support.